cam-chestloe/fact_fluency_prod/README.md

 - Toggle start button to remove card-ready-set-go
     - Wait 3 seconds before starting the test
-- Link all the buttons and cancels to proper places -Problem solve navbar sitting on top but remaining transparent
+- Link all the buttons and cancels to proper places
+- Problem solve navbar sitting on top but remaining transparent